 We are always taking photos and film throughout the summer season for camp promotional purposes.
-If you or any members of your unit have objections or privacy concerns, please make sure to indicate this on the Medical forms consent page (part A) and notify the Reservation Director so we can honor your/their wishes.
-Also, if your Troop is willing to share any pictures it takes, we would love to have a copy of them!
+If you or any members of your unit have objections or privacy concerns, please make sure to indicate this on the Medical Forms Consent Page (Part A) and notify the Reservation Director so we can honor your/their wishes.
+Also, if your unit is willing to share any pictures it takes, we would love to have a copy of them!
 We're always looking for pictures that capture our Staff in action...or to add to our promotional materials!
 Thank you!